Martin Nally

 Martin Nally (1882 – 1 August 1966) was an Irish politician and farmer.
 He was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Mayo South constituency at the 1923 general election.
-He was re-elected at each subsequent election until lost his seat at the 1943 general election.
+He was re-elected at each subsequent election until he lost his seat at the 1943 general election.
 From September 1933 on, he was elected as a Fine Gael TD.